El Exploratorio: Zona I—Beyond the Limits and the Processes of Creation

 The exhibition also included one commissioned work by Aníbal Catalán (Mexico, b.
 1973) based on futuristic Russian Constructivist aircraft design.
 Other artists including William Pérez (Cuba, b.
 1965), Mabel Poblet (Cuba, b.
 1986), and Jimena Sarno (Argentina, b.
 1971) further explore ideas of perspective, fragmentation, and re-engineering forms and narratives.

-Science and Art Converge in MOLAA’s EL EXPLORATORIO: ZONA 1, Long Beach Post, by Asia Morris, April 25, 2018
+Science and Art Converge in MOLAA’s EL EXPLORATORIO: ZONA 1, Long Beach Post, by Asia Morris, Long Beach, CA, April 25, 2018